jruels/modern-cloud-bootcamp/labs/azure-vms/index.md

 1. Deploy two Azure VMs running Linux into an availability set by using an Azure Resource Manager template

-#### Task 1: Deploy an Azure VM running Windows Server 2016 Datacenter into an availability set by using the Azure portal
+#### Deploy an Azure VM running Windows Server 2016 Datacenter into an availability set by using the Azure portal

 1. In the Azure portal, navigate to the **Create a resource** blade.